tomzo/gocd-json-config-plugin/README.md

 }
 ```

-Instead of plain `password` you may specify `encrypted_password` with encrypted content
-which usually makes more sense considering that value is stored in SCM.
+Instead of `encrypted_password` you may specify `password` but `encrypted_password` makes more sense considering that the value is stored in SCM.

 ## Hg